Conditions: What the System Organizes Around

 If something can’t be relied on, the system learns not to rely.

-If something has to be managed alone, the system organizes toward that.
+If something has to be handled alone, the system organizes around that.

 Not as a belief.